 - Racial or sexual harassment or assault of any form;

-- Intentionally injuring any person or threatening to do so;
+- Injuring any person or threatening to do so;

-- Intentionally damaging, vandalizing or stealing school property or the property of others;
+- Damaging, vandalizing or stealing school property or the property of others;

 - Disrupting classes, programs or other school activities;